Drednote/spring-boot-starter-telegram/README.md

 8. Open a pull request (PR) on the original repository by navigating to your forked repository on GitHub and clicking the "Compare & pull request" button next to your newly pushed branch.

-9. Fill out the pull request template with relevant information about your changes, and click the " Create pull request" button.
+9. Fill out the pull request template with relevant information about your changes, and click the "Create pull request" button.

 10. I will review your pull request and provide feedback or request further changes if necessary.